ML-MSAI-2024-hackathon/.github/profile/readme.md

 [Here](https://github.com/ML-MSAI-2024-hackathon/audio-processing-starter-kit) you can find a primer notebook on audio processing.

-Make sure to understand everything, as the functions described in it may come in handy during the hackathon
+Make sure to understand everything, as the functions described in it may come in handy during the hackathon.

 ## 🗃️ Getting started with data